KavyaVee00/CS-5001-Final-Project/README.md

 * Course: CS 5001

-[Project.py](../Project.py) - This is the main file you will be working on.
-It contains the functions you will be writing, along with already built docstrings.
 ## Description
 I've taken on a project to develop a password checker which was insired by the widespread use of passwords in our everyday online activities.